-The Best Business Plan is in your hands.
-You applied for capital funding.
-Then why is your Business Plan rejected?
+You asked a Business Plan Company for help.
+You have a Business Plan in your hands.
+You applied for funding.
+But your Business Plan was rejected.
+Why?

-Despite having a great idea for a new product or cutting-edge service, many aspiring business owners find themselves asking, “Am I ready?”
-Considering just how much there is to accomplish when launching any business – protecting your idea, figuring out the proper compliance and licensing, getting the right office space, structuring, hiring staff, figuring out how much capital is required, etc. – it’s a perfectly logical question.
-Before you get overwhelmed, take a step back and remember, “These questions are what a business plan is for.”
+Despite having a great idea for a new product or cutting-edge service, many aspiring business owners ask, “Am I ready?”
+Of course, it’s a logical question to consider how much there is to accomplish when launching any business.
+But, before you get overwhelmed, take a step back and remember, “These questions are what a business plan is for.”

 A well-crafted business plan is a blueprint that guides your actions and prepares you for unforeseen contingencies.
 When done thoroughly, it will save you a lot of hassle as you work to make your dreams a reality.
-Your business plan is very often the first impression potential investors get about your venture.
-But even if you have a great product, team, and customers, it could also be the last impression the investor gets if you make any of these avoidable mistakes.
+Unfortunately, your business plan is often the first impression potential investors get about your venture.
+But even if you have a great product, team, and customers, it could also be the investor’s last impression if you make any of these avoidable mistakes.

-Failing to relate to a true pain or real market opportunity.
+Failing to relate to a real pain or real market opportunity.
 Pain comes in many flavours: my computer network keeps crashing; my accounts receivable cycle is too long; existing treatments for a medical condition are ineffective; my tax returns are too hard to prepare.
 Businesses and consumers pay good money to make the pain go away.
 You are in business to get paid for making the pain go away.
 Pain, in this setting, is synonymous with market opportunity.
-The greater the pain, the more widespread the pain, and the better your product or service is at alleviating the pain, the greater your market potential.
-A well-written business plan places the solution firmly in the context of the problem being solved.
+The greater the pain, the more widespread the pain, and the better your product or service alleviates the pain, the greater your market potential.
+The Best Business Plans place the solution firmly in the context of the problem being solved.

-Trying to be All Things to All People:
+#3 Your Business Plan Doesn’t Try to be All Things to All People

 Many early-stage companies believe that more is better.
-They explain how their product can be applied to multiple, very different markets, or they devise a complex suite of products to bring to a market.
-Even worse, many start-up companies think they can be a large conglomerate from Day 1.
-I come across so many wannabe entrepreneurs (I refer to them as “Wannapreneurs”) that wants to offer numerous services across multiple industries to various markets.
-For example, a Wannapreneur that offers Construction Services, Cleaning Services, Farms with Cattle, Install Solar Panels, Transports Coal, Design Websites, and Book Flights and Hotels.
+They explain how one can apply a product to multiple, very different markets, or they devise a complex suite of products to bring to a market.
+Even worse, many startup companies think they can be a large conglomerate from Day 1.
+I come across so many wannabe entrepreneurs (I refer to them as “Wannapreneurs”) that want to offer services across multiple industries to various markets.
+For example, a Wannapreneur offers Construction Services, Cleaning Services, Farms with Cattle, Install Solar Panels, Transports Coal, Design Websites, and Book Flights and Hotels.
 This is nothing short of ludicrous.

 Business plans that fail to explain the sales, marketing, and distribution strategy are destined for one thing – the trashcan!
-The key questions that must be answered are: who will buy it, why, and most importantly, how will you get it to them?
-You must explain how you have already generated customer interest, obtained pre-orders, or better yet, made actual sales – and describe how you will leverage this experience through a cost-effective go-to-market strategy.
+The key questions must be answered: who will buy it, why, and most importantly, how will you get it to them?
+In addition, you must explain how you have generated customer interest, obtained pre-orders, or made actual sales and how you will leverage this experience through a cost-effective go-to-market strategy.

 All I can say is Ha Ha Ha!

 No matter what you may think, you have competitors.
 Maybe not a direct competitor – in the sense of a company offering an identical solution – but at least a substitute.
 Fingers are a substitute for a spoon.
 First-class mail is a substitute for e-mail.
 A coronary bypass is a substitute for an angioplasty.
 A travel agent is a substitute for planning a trip yourself.
-Competitors, simply stated, consist of everybody pursuing the same customer Rands.
+Competitors stated to consist of everyone pursuing the same customer Rands.

 Business plans – especially those authored by people with scientific backgrounds – are often packed with too many technical details and scientific jargon.
 Initially, investors are interested in your technology only in terms of how it: